Static-1248/live-studio/README.md

 1. Build the client project:
     ```sh
-    pnpm run build
+    pnpm build
     ```

 2. Start the server:
     ```sh
-    pnpm run start
+    pnpm start
     ```

-3. Access the static webpages mounted by the server at `http://localhost:3000/display` & `http://localhost:3000/control`.
-The display page is for the live stream, and the control page is suggested to be opened in a separate tab for managing the live stream.
+3. The static webpages is now mounted by the server and can be accessed at `http://localhost:3000/display` & `http://localhost:3000/control`.

 ## License